Reasoning Runtime Behavior of a Program with LLM: How Far Are We?

-Figure~\ref{fig:comparsion} shows the common concerns about the \textit{runtime behavior} during program execution.
+Fig.~\ref{fig:comparsion} shows common concerns about the \textit{runtime behavior} during program execution.
 Intuitively, how a program behaves under certain input can help developers better understand the code and perform debugging activities.
-For example, if we have concerns about the correctness of a certain statement while debugging a snippet of code, we typically first determine whether this statement is executed given the input (i.e., ~\ding{182} in Figure~\ref{fig:comparsion}); If it is executed, observing the changes in variables before and after execution is a natural choice~\ding{183}; Sometimes this line of code may seem fine, so the statement immediately following it will be examined~\ding{184}; Additionally, the program output can be used to verify whether the results match the expectations~\ding{185}.
-Therefore, we argue that these kinds of runtime behaviors (e.g., program state and execution path) are essential for program understanding and reasoning for humans; in the meantime, it has proved to be effective for an in-depth understanding of code semantics for language models as well~\cite{ding2024traced}.
-As previous benchmarks like CRUXEval (i.e., with~\ding{185} and \ding{186}) fail to evaluate if LLMs can reason about these dynamic characteristics of program, it is necessary to measure the code reasoning ability of LLMs with runtime behavior of execution.
-In this paper, we propose our framework, \newname, to comp\underline{\textbf{re}}hensively (\underline{\textbf{re}})-\underline{\textbf{eval}}uate the code \underline{\textbf{re}}asoning ability of LLMs, which consists of two evaluation components: (i) Runtime Behavior Reasoning and (ii) \newidea Evaluation.
+For example, if we have concerns about the correctness of a certain statement while debugging a snippet of code, we typically first determine whether this statement is executed given the input (i.e., ~\ding{182} in Fig.~\ref{fig:comparsion}); If it is executed, observing the changes in variables before and after execution is a natural choice~\ding{183}; Sometimes this line of code may seem fine, so the statement immediately following it will be examined~\ding{184}; Additionally, the program output can be used to verify whether the results match the expectations~\ding{185}.
+Therefore, we argue that these kinds of runtime behaviors (e.g., program state and execution path) are essential for program understanding and reasoning for humans.
+Meanwhile, they are also proven to be effective for an in-depth understanding of code semantics for language models~\cite{ding2024traced}.
+As previous benchmarks like CRUXEval (i.e., with~\ding{185} and \ding{186}) fail to evaluate whether LLMs can reason about these dynamic characteristics of a program, it is necessary to measure the code reasoning ability of LLMs with runtime behavior of execution.
+In this paper, we propose our framework, \newname, to comp\underline{\textbf{re}}hensively (\underline{\textbf{re}})-evaluate the code \underline{\textbf{re}}asoning ability of LLMs, which consists of two evaluation components: (i) Runtime Behavior Reasoning and (ii) \newidea Evaluation.